binaryage/leechgate/readme.md

 ### My motivation

 I host my download server for my Mac apps on Amazon S3.
-Also I host there Sparkle Updater's XML files.
+Also I host there XML files for Sparkle updater.
 I want analytics!

 ### How it works